garethlloyd94/Portfolio/README.md

 # Key Features

 ## Swipe-to-Like
 This was a Tinder-like swipe-to-like module that was featured on the homescreen for Selfridges.
 This was driven by the "new in" products, which were then filtered by the users favourite brands and categories.
 If users like a product, they simply swipe right, and then the product is added to the wishlist.
 If not, they would swipe left, ensuring they wouldn't see it again.
-This was a really successful feature and has become one of the most interaced with modules on the homescreen.
+This was a really successful feature and has become one of the most interacted with modules on the homescreen.

 ![SwipeToLike](/Images/SwipeToLike.gif)

 ## Forms Framework
-The previous way of implementing forms was in Objective-C and was very difficult to work with, which was a massive pain point for developers.
+The previous way of implementing forms was in Objective-C and was very difficult to work with, and was a massive pain point for developers.
 I wrote a Forms Framework which was a wrapper around Eureka (third party forms library), which is now used across a number of different projects within the company.
 This was designed to make forms as simple and flexible to develop as possible.
 The framework includes full validation, and is driven by a JSON file making it very simple to update the form.